Maybe it seems a bit obvious, standard, and unimportant to add your contact information on your resume.

 Why?

 Easy; your headline puts your resume into context immediately for the reader.
-Hiring managers can use it to accurately filter through a pile on their desk, so a headline is going to help you get on the pile to get a callback.
+Hiring managers can use it to accurately filter through a pile on their desks, so a headline is going to help you get on the pile to get a callback.

-Pro-TipDouble and triple check your contact information, just like every other detail on your resume.
+Pro-TipDouble and triple-check your contact information, just like every other detail on your resume.
 Get one character wrong in your phone number or email and you’re could miss out on the job of your dreams, and typos aren’t that uncommon.

 It’s not too tough to get your resume contact information looking professional.